Insurance RX

 “Brush And Clean In Between!”

-February 1, 2026 By Insurance Experts
+February 1, 2026 By Insurance RX

 Every February, the American Dental Association (ADA) sponsors National Children’s Dental Health Month to raise awareness of good dental health in children and how this affects them later in life.
 Maintaining healthy teeth and gums when people are young does have lasting benefits.
 For one thing, it leads to fewer and shorter visits (and probably less tears!) to the dentist.
 It also produces prettier smiles!